Here’s a bone of contention I’ve been meaning to address for many years. This is very long and confusing, so, I’ll get straight to the point…

 I am quite interested in hearing the “purists” justification for Parlophone releasing this blatant cash-cow.
-Don’t forget, it came out against the will of the Beatles themselves, but that’s just fine, correct?
+Don’t forget, it came out pretty much against the will of the Beatles, but that’s fine, correct?

 Hey!
 Guess what?!
 In the USA, Capitol Records completely ignored this album entirely!
 It’s true!
 Really!
 It is!

 No……..wait……I just did. 😊

 In fact, Capitol/Apple would not release a compilation until 1970’s “Hey Jude” (AKA: “The Beatles Again”) plus 1973’s “1962-1966” and “1967-1970”.
 The last two were also released in the UK, which means, even more repeats over there.

 By the way, since the “Hey Jude” LP was such a big selling US import, it was finally released in England in 1979.
 Why?
 Because, instead of “greedy” Capitol US, Parlophone UK felt they should make money off this cash cow created for the American market by Allen Klein.
 Only took them nine years to cash in.
 Hey!
 That’s pretty good!

 Anyway!
 Let’s check the track listing of “Oldies…But Goldies”.
 Just because I can, I’ll load it up with factual info.